Kevin Rudd: 'We need to understand China's global strategy' | DW | 24.09.2020

 Read more: Australia suspends extradition agreement with Hong Kong

-Two Australian journalists fled China two weeks ago following tense diplomatic standoff between China and Australia.
+Two Australian journalists fled China two weeks ago following a tense diplomatic standoff between China and Australia.
 Another Australian journalist, Cheng Lei, is currently detained in China on national security-related charges.
-Why do you think foreign journalists are facing such a high risk in China now?
+Why do you think foreign journalists are facing high risks in China now?

 The reality is that the Chinese regime for press and its social media control has been tightening over the last seven years in a big way.
 This was clear almost in the first six months since Xi Jinping became Chinese leader.